 Situated between Panama City and Pensacola near Destin, Fort Walton Beach has plenty goin’ on.
 Aside from its emerald waters and wide white sand beaches, the area is home to a multitude of stellar golf courses.

 The Fort Walton area is a golfer’s fantasy, too.
-You’ll discover two courses in town and twenty others within a short drive.
+Among the top Fort Walton Beach attractions, you’ll discover two courses in town and twenty others within a short drive.

 Walking across the powdery white quartz sand beach at Mexico Beach, you’ll be sure to need your sunglasses.
 As sunny as this Florida Panhandle beach is you may also be surprised to discover how cool the sand stays, even in the middle of summer.